ArcanaFramework/frametree/docs/source/stores.rst

 There are currently four supported store classes in the common, `frametree-bids` and `frametree-xnat` packages

-* :class:`.FileSystem` - access data organised within an arbitrary directory tree on the file system
+* :class:`.common.FileSystem` - access data organised within an arbitrary directory tree on the file system
-* :class:`.Bids` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__
+* :class:`.bids.Bids` - access data on file systems organised in the `Brain Imaging Data Structure (BIDS) <https://bids.neuroimaging.io/>`__
-* :class:`.Xnat` - access data stored in XNAT_ repositories vi its REST API
+* :class:`.xnat.Xnat` - access data stored in XNAT_ repositories vi its REST API
-* :class:`.XnatViaCS` - access data stored in XNAT_ via its `container service <https://wiki.xnat.org/container-service/using-the-container-service-122978908.html>`_
+* :class:`.xnat.XnatViaCS` - access data stored in XNAT_ via its `container service <https://wiki.xnat.org/container-service/using-the-container-service-122978908.html>`_

 For instructions on how to add support for new systems see :ref:`alternative_backends`.